 When I knew we were traveling to Myanmar, I was the most excited to explore Bagan.
 I had already seen the beautiful photos of deep orange – red sunrises and sunsets with the hot air balloons.
 And of course I wanted to experience that as well.

 We stayed in a hotel a little outside town and decided to rent an e-bike there to go see a fantastic sunrise.
 We woke up at 4 AM , took the e-bike and looked for a good spot to watch the sunrise and shoot some beautiful pictures.
 It was very dark and off course we got lost on the way searching for the pagoda.

-If you want to discover Inle lake, go for a boat trip.
+The tirth place goes to a boat trip on Inle Lake.
+This is the best way to explore Inle Lake and therefor can’t be excluded from your first trip to Myanmar.
 You can arrange a boat trip via the most hotels or you can go to the harbour of Nyaung Shwe and arrange one yourself.
 The advantage here is that you can discuss which places you want to visit and do not have to follow the prepared route.

 The best time to take a boat is just before sunrise to see the fishermen work their magic when the sun comes up.
 Again it was raining so hard, so we had to wait till 10 AM to start our boat trip.
 Don’t forget to take a sweater, raincoat and umbrella if it’s rain season.
 It can be really cold and wet.

 When you do the fixed tour, you will see the fishermen carry out their special technique.
 They peddle with their leg to be able to fish with their hands.
 It is so special and both fascinating to see them balancing on one leg in a tiny boat.
 If I had to do it, my boat would definitely flip over.